The Curious History of Swinging Saloon Doors

 Modern Uses for Saloon Style Doors

 Even in the most modern of homes, it's nice to have something old in it as a homage.
 You can use a beautiful saloon-style door to add a rustic feel to your bathroom.
-It's a great option for a master bathroom with no doors, and can easily be installed and come in a variety of styles and finishes.
+It's a great option for a master bathroom with no doors and can easily be installed and come in a variety of styles and finishes.
+These doors can also be installed to offer privacy to a water closet or an attached closet.
+The easy installation and multiple design options make bathroom saloon doors a must.

-Many people have mudrooms in their home, and what better way to separate that from the rest of your home than with traditional saloon doors.
-The doors still make it easy to walk in and out of the room, but close off any clutter to your home.
+Many people have mudrooms in their homes, and what better way to separate that from the rest of your home than with traditional saloon doors?
+The doors still make it easy to walk in and out of the room but close off any clutter to your home.
+Adding saloon style doors to your laundry room can help hide a messy laundry room from guests, but still, allow the doors to push open easily with laundry baskets in hand.

-If you're like a lot of homeowners, you'll notice your closet doesn't actually have a door.
+If you're like a lot of homeowners, you'll notice your closet doesn't have a door.
 Add these swinging doors to it for a little privacy without compromising space or appeal.
+These swinging doors will allow air to flow through all space and make sure the clothes stay fresh.
+The doors will also allow for maximum space within your closet as well.

 Pet | Baby Gate